Redundancy in Distributed Proofs: Certifying Distance-Related Predicates

-Alice interprets her nondeterministic string as the certificates given to the nodes in $A\cup C$, and she sends the certificates of $C$ to Bob.
+Alice interprets her nondeterministic string as the certificates given to the nodes in $A\cup C$, and sends the certificates of $C$ to Bob.
 Bob interprets his nondeterministic string as the certificates of $B$, and gets the certificates of $C$ from Alice.
-They simulate the verifier execution for $t$ rounds, where, in round $r=1,\ldots,t$, Alice simulates the nodes of $A$ and all nodes $P_{ab}(i)$ with $(a,b)\in A\times B$ and $i\leq 2t+1-r$, while Bob simulates the nodes of $B$ and all nodes $P_{ab}(i)$ with $i\geq r$.
+Alice can simulate the verifier on the nodes of $A\cup C_A$, as follows.
+Consider a node $v$ of $A\cup C_A$.
+Our construction assures that the ball of radius $t$ around $v$ is contained in $A\cup C$.
+Hence, Alice knows the topology of this ball --- the only edges in the graph she is not aware of are between $r_k$ and nodes in $R$.
+In addition, Alice knows all the certificates of the nodes in this ball.

-Note that this simulation is possible without further communication.
-The initial state of nodes in $A$ is determined by $S_A$, the initial state of the nodes $P_{ab}(i)$ with $i\leq 2t$ is independent of the inputs, and the certificates of both node sets are encoded in the nondeterministic string of Alice.
-In each round of verification, all nodes whose states may depend on the input of Bob or on his nondeterministic string are omitted from Alice's simulation, and so she can continue the simulation without communication with Bob.
-Similar arguments apply to the nodes simulated by Bob.
-Finally, each node is simulated for $t$ rounds by at least one of the players.
-Thus, if the verifier rejects, that is, at least one node rejects, then at least one of the players knows about this rejection.
+Thus, Alice can simulate the verifier on every node $v$ of $A\cup C_A$.
+Similarly, Bob can simulate the verifier on every node of $B\cup C_B$, because he also knows the full topology of the $t$-balls around these nodes, and the certificates of the ball's nodes.

-Using this simulation, Alice and Bob can determine whether \disj\ on $(S_A,S_B)$ is true as, from Claim~\ref{claim: lb graph property}, we know that if it is true then $\mdiam= 4P+2t+2$, and the verifier of the PLS accepts, while otherwise it rejects.
-The nondeterministic communication complexity of the true case of \disj{} on $k$-bit strings is $\Omega (k)=\Omega(n)$, so Alice and Bob must communicate this amount of bits.
+Using this simulation, Alice and Bob can determine whether \disj\ on $(S_A,S_B)$ is true: from Claim~\ref{claim: lb graph disj vs diam}, we know that if it is true then $\mdiam= 4P+2t+2$, and the verifier of the PLS accepts, while otherwise it rejects.
+The nondeterministic communication complexity of the true case of \disj{} on $k$-bit strings is $\Omega (k)$ by Theorem~\ref{thm:non-det-disj}, so Alice and Bob must communicate this many bits.
+In our construction, $k$ is in $\Theta(n)$, thus Alice and Bob have to communicate $\Omega(n)$ bits.
 From the graph definition, $|C|=\Theta(t\log n)$ which implies $\pls(\mbox{\sc diam},t)=\Omega\left(\frac{n}{t\log n}\right)$, as desired. \end{proof}